 Published On : 13 Jul 2020

-The project will also generate $33 million in contracts for local businesses in and around the Pilbara region.
+The project will inject $35 million in contracts to more than 10 local and indigenous businesses in the local region.